-There are many more scholarship red flags that signal to the judges that the student does not deserve to be the winner of their award and I share these in great detail in my ebook, How to Win College Scholarships found here.
+There are many more scholarship red flags that signal to the judges that the student does not deserve to be the winner of their award, and I share these in great detail in my How to Win College Scholarships ebooks found here.

-To win more money for college, students need to get into the minds of the judges as much as possible and tailor their applications, essays, and letters of recommendation to the organization offering the scholarship money.
+To win more money for college, students need to get into the judges’ minds as much as possible and tailor their applications, essays, and letters of recommendation to the organization offering the scholarship money.

 You may also like to read 10 Epic Tips Straight from a College Scholarship Judge.

-Thanks to Monica and what we learned in How to Win College Scholarships our son received a scholarship with a paid internship.
+Thanks to Monica and what we learned in the How to Win College Scholarships ebooks our son received a HUGE scholarship with a paid internship.
 Thank you so much!”
 H.H., Parent

 THAT is how more scholarships are won!Students and their parents who are searching for ways to help pay for higher education need to be aware of college scholarship red flags.
 Click To Tweet